Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/AddCustomDynamicEntityDataSource/readme.md

 ## Use case

-Using this API developers can connect their own feed as a custom `DynamicEntityDataSource` to leverage observations using a `DynamicEntityLayer`.
-An example of this is in a mobile situational awareness app where a custom `DynamicEntityDataSource` can connect to peer-to-peer feeds to visualize real time location tracks.
+Developers can create a custom `DynamicEntityDataSource` to be able to visualize data from a variety of different feeds as dynamic entities using a `DynamicEntityLayer`.
+An example of this is in a mobile situational awareness app, where a custom `DynamicEntityDataSource` can be used to connect to peer-to-peer feeds in order to visualize real-time location tracks from teammates in the field.

 ## How to use the sample